 Slow your Roll with Viloma Pranayama

-As the saying goes “the mind makes a wonderful servant but a terrible master”.
-In fact, our minds have the ability to take us to wonderful peaceful places, but many times they are clouded with a roller-coaster of thoughts that makes us unsettled.
-That’s when we need to take a break, sit down and breathe, mindfully, to stop all the chatter and clear the mind.
+As the saying goes, “The mind makes a wonderful servant but a terrible master.”
+Indeed, while our minds can transport us to peaceful, serene places, they often become clouded with a whirlwind of thoughts that leave us feeling unsettled.
+That’s when it’s time to take a break, sit down, and breathe mindfully.
+By doing so, we can quiet the mental chatter and clear our minds.

 Viloma, meaning “interrupted”, forces the mind to focus on alternate breathing.